Our Farm

 • BIODIVERSITY AT HEART: DON CHOCO AND HIS FRIENDS ON EL CACAO

-The protection of unspoilt forest and wetland areas on El Cacao significantly promotes biodiversity.
-El Cacao is now home to over 200 different species of flora and fauna, a true paradise for our sloth Don Schoko, the Ritter Sport brand ambassador, and his friends.
+The protection of unspoilt forests and wetlands areas on El Cacao significantly promotes biodiversity.
+El Cacao is now home to over 220 different species of flora and fauna, a true paradise for our sloth Don Schoko, the Ritter Sport brand ambassador, and his friends.
 The development of biodiversity on El Cacao is regularly measured and scientifically monitored.

 OUR COCOA